About Us

 Irving Eggleston Jr: Founder/ Program Director BNL Elite Boys AAU

-As a Player, Eggleston is a 2016 graduate of Nichols College who was twice named Commonwealth Coast Conference (CCC) Player of the Year.
-He guided the Bison to three CCC Regular Season Championships and two conference championship contests, and graduated tied for the program’s all-time leader in steals (193) and is No. 12 in points (1,298).
-Eggleston also ranks in the top 10 in career free throws attempts and makes.
-During his career at Nichols, he was a two-time CCC First Team selection as well as the 2015-16 CCC Defensive Player of the Year.
-Following his senior season, Eggleston was also named to the Eastern College Athletic Conference (ECAC) Division III New England Second Team and the D3hoops.com Northeast Region Second Team.
-Irving was inducted into the Nichols College Athletics Hall of Fame in 2021.
+As a player, Eggleston is a 2016 graduate of Nichols College and one of the most accomplished student-athletes in program history.
+He was twice named Commonwealth Coast Conference (CCC) Player of the Year and led the Bison to three CCC Regular Season Championships and two conference championship appearances.
+He graduated tied as the program’s all-time leader in steals (193) and ranks 12th in career scoring with 1,298 points, while also placing in the program’s top 10 for career free throw attempts and makes.
+Eggleston was a two-time CCC First Team selection and the 2015–16 CCC Defensive Player of the Year.
+Following his senior season, he earned ECAC Division III New England Second Team honors and D3hoops.com Northeast Region Second Team recognition.
+He was inducted into the Nichols College Athletics Hall of Fame in 2021.

-As a Professional, during the 2016-17 Eggleston averaged 16 points, 8.8 rebounds, 3.7 assists, and 2.5 steals for Newcastle University of the National Basketball League (NBL).
-He helped the Knights advance to the British Universities and Colleges Sport Premier Final Four for the first time in school history, as well as the NBL Division II Patrons Cup Championship.
+Following his collegiate career, Eggleston played professionally during the 2016–17 season with Newcastle University of the National Basketball League (NBL), where he averaged 16.0 points, 8.8 rebounds, 3.7 assists, and 2.5 steals per game.
+He helped lead the Knights to their first-ever appearance in the British Universities and Colleges Sport Premier Final Four, as well as an NBL Division II Patrons Cup Championship.

 Eggleston is a native of Manhattan, New York.